Canon G7 X Mark II versus Canon T6i

 The G7X Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the T6i has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Canon T6i or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.